yaronn/ws.js/README.md

 **Notes:**

-By default incoming signatures are not validates.
+By default incoming signatures are not validated.
 To validate these signatures when you create the security channel specify the validateResponseSignature parameter:

 `````javascript
 var sec = new ws.Security({"validateResponseSignature": true} ...
 `````

-Next specify the server certificate (the public key corresponding to the server private sgining key):
+Next specify the server certificate (the public key corresponding to the server private signing key):

 `````javascript
 sec.options.responseKeyInfoProvider = new FileKeyInfo("./examples/server_public.pem")